sts10/generated-wordlists/lists/1password-replacement/readme.markdown

 ## Attributes of the new list

-I'm not 100% which wordlist the 1Password app uses currently, but I think it's the list located at [https://1password.com/txt/AgileWords.txt](https://1password.com/txt/AgileWords.txt).
+As of May 2025, I'm not 100% which word list the 1Password apps use currently, but I think it's the list located at [https://1password.com/txt/AgileWords.txt](https://1password.com/txt/AgileWords.txt).
 <!-- there is [a wordlist in this public GitHub repository](https://github.com/1Password/spg/blob/master/testdata/agwordlist.txt).
 The list contains 18,325 words, ranging between 3 and 8 characters.
 (I've seen other versions of the list that are slightly shorter, like [this 18,176-word one](https://1password.com/txt/agwordlist.txt).) -->

-My proposed replacement list is a bit long -- 18,325 words -- but includes words up to 10 characters long.
+My proposed replacement list is a bit longer -- 18,325 words -- but includes words up to 10 characters long.

 ```text
 List length               : 18325 words